alligator609/basic-command-line/ionic/README.md

 1. go to my computer properties.
 2. click on Advanced system settings (A new window will be open).
 3. click on Environment Variables Button.
-4. in System variables panel. find JAVA_HOME variable and click on EDIT.
+4. in System variables panel. find JAVA_HOME variable, add new or click on EDIT.
+5. Example 'C:\Program Files\Java\jdk-17'

 ## Chrome dev list